MQ Everyplace® does not automatically capture the trace information provided by the MQeTrace.trace()

-- The runtime filter maintained by the MQeTrace.setFilter() method is not excluding the information you want to capture.
+- The runtime filter maintained by the MQeTrace.setFilter() method does not exclude the information you want to capture.

 The required trace handler must implement the MQeTraceHandler interface.
 MQ Everyplace ships with several trace handlers, used for different purposes:

-This renders trace information to a printstream in a readable format.MQeTraceToBinaryFile
+This trace handler renders trace information to a printstream in a readable format.MQeTraceToBinaryFile

-This collects trace information into a file, or sequence of files.
+This trace handler collects trace information into a file, or sequence of files.
 MQeTraceFromBinaryFile

-You can use this to render this binary information file format into readable text.
+You can use this trace handler to render this binary information file format into readable text.
 MQeTraceToBinaryMidp

-Collects binary trace information when running inside a MIDP Java environment.
+This trace handler collects binary trace information when running inside an MIDP Java environment.

 // Allocate a trace instance, so that our handler